RYees/propertyRentalWebsite/README.md

 #run npm start

-#open it in and editor
+#open it in an editor

 #create a .env file